foundation29org/Dx29.MedicalHistory/README.md

 >- The second option is to directly expose this microservice as a LoadBalancer and configure a public IP address and DNS.

 >>- **Interesting link**: [Deploy a Docker container app to Azure Kubernetes Service](https://docs.microsoft.com/en-GB/azure/devops/pipelines/apps/cd/deploy-aks?view=azure-devops&tabs=java)

 <p>&nbsp;</p>

-####  3. Testing

-The Sample folder contains an example of a C# project that uses the Medical History project.
-In it, you can see how the project is used and the tests that have been carried out on it.

-<p>&nbsp;</p>